varigence/docs/bimlflex/reference-documentation/SsisProcessSubfolders.md

 # Process Subfolders

-Should a flat file source loop load files in subfolders of the specified source folder
+Determines whether a flat file source loop loads files in subfolders, of the specified source folder.

 Notes:
 * This setting is part of the `SSIS` settings category.
 * The default value for this setting is `false`.